Data-Augmented Resolvent Analysis of Wall-Bounded High-Pressure Transcritical Flow: Abstract

 \section{Abstract}

 High-pressure transcritical fluid flows are central to modern energy and propulsion systems.
 A key challenge lies in confined configurations, where optimizing performance requires a deep understanding of the coupled hydrodynamic and thermodynamic nonlinearities that govern such flows.
-In this regard, low-order decomposition techniques, particularly resolvent analysis, offer an interpretable framework to quantify how nonlinear forcings drive coherent responses and amplify key flow structures.
-This work, thus, pursues two main objectives: (i) establish a resolvent-based framework tailored to high-pressure transcritical fluid flows, and (ii) characterize the spatio-temporal sensitivity of the resolvent operator using data-driven turbulent base flows.
+In this regard, low-order decomposition techniques, particularly resolvent analysis, \review{offer an interpretable linear input–output framework to identify and quantify dominant amplification mechanisms of coherent flow structures.} This work, thus, pursues two main objectives: (i) establish a resolvent-based framework tailored to high-pressure transcritical fluid flows, and (ii) characterize the spatio-temporal sensitivity of the resolvent operator using data-driven turbulent base flows.
 These analyses identify the flow responses and forcings that optimally enhance mixing and heat transfer, along with their characteristic scales.
 The results of the resolvent framework reveals that amplification is dominated by streamwise-elongated structures with spanwise periodicity, associated with peak singular values near (normalized) spanwise wavenumbers of order unity.
 Unlike ideal-gas or incompressible/isothermal flows, the dominant forcings arise from thermodynamic fluctuations in the pseudo-boiling region.
-Moreover, when the turbulent mean flow is used as input, this results in intensified responses manifesting as coherent counter-rotating vortex pairs.
-The energetic scale motions are constrained by the nature of the low-Reynolds-number regime considered, with a single dominant spectral mode reaching streamwise lengths comparable to those in the instantaneous fields.
-Data-driven analyses further reveal coherent structures propagating at phase speeds absent from \textit{classical} incompressible wall-bounded turbulence.
-These structures are intensified near the pseudo-boiling region and constrained toward the hot wall, in strong agreement with resolvent-mode predictions of near-wall scale motions.
+Moreover, when the system \review{is linearized about the turbulent mean flow}, this results in intensified responses manifesting as coherent counter-rotating vortex pairs.
+The energetic scale motions are constrained by the nature of the low-Reynolds-number regime \review{and non-isothermal flow conditions} considered, with a single dominant spectral mode reaching streamwise lengths comparable to those in the instantaneous fields.
+Data-driven analyses further reveal coherent structures propagating at phase speeds absent from \review{classical} incompressible wall-bounded turbulence.
+These structures are intensified near the pseudo-boiling region and constrained toward the hot wall, in \review{phenomenological} agreement with resolvent-mode predictions of near-wall scale motions.